Announcer apologizes for remark; team, league vow discipline

 An announcer has apologized for a remark about a Native American player during a lacrosse game that he and the team called "insensitive," with both team and league vowing disciplinary action.

-The Philadelphia Inquirer reports that Georgia Swarm forward Lyle Thompson said on social media that Philadelphia Wings announcer Shawny Hill said "Let's snip the pony tail" during Saturday night's game at the Wells Fargo Center.
+Georgia Swarm forward Lyle Thompson said on social media that Philadelphia Wings announcer Shawny Hill said "Let's snip the pony tail" during Saturday night's game at the Wells Fargo Center, The Philadelphia Inquirer reported.

-Thompson, of the Onondaga Reservation in central New York, said fans then threatened to "scalp" him.
+Thompson, who is from the Onondaga Reservation in central New York, said fans began to yell threats to "scalp" him.
+"I know Philly takes pride in their ruthless fans but I didn't know it was like that lol.... now I know," he said, adding that he hadn't heard "stuff like this" since high school.

-Hill apologized on social media for "insensitive" words he called "poorly chosen" and "not intended as racially motivated" but reflecting "a lack of knowledge on heritage and history."
+Swarm teammate Brendan Bomberry, who is from the Six Nations reservation in Canada, said on social media that the game was overshadowed by the words, saying "'Let's snip the braid' was disgusting and a reality for my ancestors when they were forced into Christian residential schools."

 Digital Access For Only $0.99